Bruni History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Bruno, Bruni, di Bruno, di Bruni, Bruni, Bruno, Bruna, Brun, Brunèlli, Brunelli, Brunèllo, Brunello, Brunèlla, Brunella, Brunellèschi, Brunelleschi, Brunètti, Brunetti, Brunetto, Brunètto, Brunini, Bruntti, Brunotti, Brunne, Brunone, Brunacci, Brunazzi, Brunaldi, Brunati, Brunato, Brunatti, Brunèngo, Brunengo, Brunèri, Bruneri, Brunèro, Brunaccini, Brunamonti, Brunero, Brunèse, Brunese, Brunod, Brunri and many more.

-Another 331 words (24 lines of text) are included under the topic Early Bruni Notables in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Bruni Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Bruni Settlers in United States in the 20th Century

 - Alfonso Bruni, aged 23, who settled in America from Grizzana, Italy, in 1909